Scribal abbreviation: Suspension

 indicating that a truncation has occurred.

-The third case is a stylistic alternative (vertical instead of oblique) of the ligatured cursive sign abbreviating various common finals in Latin like -um, -us, or -io (Latin Extended-D, Unicode chart), found in several fonts, here Andron.
+The third case is a stylistic alternative (vertical instead of oblique) of the ligatured cursive sign abbreviating various common finals in Latin like -um, -us, or -io, found in several fonts, here Andron.

 The largest class of suspensions consists of single letters standing in for words that begin with that letter.

 A dot at the baseline after a capital letter may stand for a title if it is used such as in front of names or a person's name in medieval legal documents.
 However, not all sigla use the beginning of the word.